MRCIEU/2025-p3-retreat-hackathon/README.md

   - Project to work on
     - We have curated some datasets for teams to work on
     - The team could either work on the allocated dataset,
-      - or come up with their own problem / dataset to work on if there is a concensus among team member
+      - or come up with their own problem / dataset to work on if there is a consensus among team member
   - When the teams finish their allocation decisions, Yi will take a record.
 Yi will then create protected branches in this repo and for people to commit their code to (if they want).

 - Session 1, 13:30 - 15:30, 90 mins